 At Chitirgul, you will find another shared jeep to Chatpal (Distance ~10 KMs, Fare ~ INR 15).
 This jeep shall drop you at a point from where you have to walk around 1 KM to reach the Jammu & Kashmir Tourism Cottages.
 In case, you don’t have a lot of luggage, you can easily walk up to the cottages.
 We enjoyed walking this small stretch with many small water streams flowing on our side, one of them being Chatpal water fall itself.

-How to book Chatpal Cottages (Location)
+How to book Chatpal Cottages

-Chatpal currently has only 2 bed room cottage owned by Jammu & Kashmir Tourism.
+(Click here for location of Cottages) Chatpal currently has only 2 bed room cottage owned by Jammu & Kashmir Tourism.
 They are developing more cottages at the same place and in some time, more rooms may be available.
 As told by Farooq ji, Chatpal is quite popular with local tourists in summers and trekkers who use it as a base before moving to multiple treks starting from this point.
 Md.
 Yusuf, who manages these cottages agreed to share his number over here.
 You may contact him at

 09906577055 to enquire for availability and also to book accommodation.
 During our visit, we paid INR 700 for 1 night stay and an additional INR 800 for meals.